 4. Run the SFC/DISM Commands

-During the update installation, certain system files may get corrupted, leading to an issue with the Taskbar and Settings app not working.
+During the update installation, certain system files may get corrupted, leading to issues with the Taskbar and Settings app.
+You can fix corrupted system files by running the SFC/DISM commands.

-1. Type in Command Prompt on the Windows 11 Search.
-Next, right click on the Command Prompt and select Run as administrator.
+1. Type in Command Prompt in the Windows 11 Search.
+Right-click on the Command Prompt and select Run as administrator.

 Run as administrator